turingschool/curriculum/source/projects/sales_engine.markdown

 ### Understandings

-* When a customer submits an order, the following data is created:
+* The data was created from customer orders where:
-  * One invoice connecting the customer to multiple invoice items, one or more transactions, and one merchant
+  * One invoice connects the customer to multiple invoice items, one or more transactions, and one merchant
   * At least one transaction where their credit card is charged.
 If the charge fails, more transactions may be created for that single invoice.
   * One or more invoice items: one for each item that they ordered
 * The transaction references only the invoice